How was food fermentation a critical component of cultural events, national expansion, or a major historical event?

 On completion of this assignment: Students will demonstrate a better understanding of the role that fermented foods have played in the emergence of ancient and modern civilizations.

-Role: You have to pitch your idea to your company for holding an exhibition, publishing a book, or producing a documentary describing the significance of yeast and fermentative microbes in our world.
+Role: You will pitch your idea to your company for holding an exhibition, publishing a book, or producing a documentary describing the significance of yeast and fermentative microbes in our world.
 Your audience has no idea why this topic is important.
-You have a little over a week to get it all together!

 Requirements: Students will prepare and submit the following items:

-Your Powerpoint presentation will consist of the following elements:
+Your 7 minute PowerPoint presentation will consist of the following elements:

 Slide 1- Title and summary statement describing the exercise